illinois-cs418/illinois-cs418.github.io/_assignments/mp2.md

 ![Example Terraing](https://illinois-cs418.github.io/img/terrain.PNG)

-To make the calculation simpler, we should implementing the following:
+To make the calculation simpler, you should implement the following:

 1. In Terrain.js, implement methods `getMaxElevation()` and `getMinElevation()` that return the max and min $$z$$ coordinate in the terrain.